A Healing Pathway is a Creative Process:

 with Amber Elizabeth Lynn Gray, MPH, MA, BC-DMT, NCC, LPCC

-- Participants will learn about the unique themes and issues informing the mental health needs that face people displaced by war and human rights abuses.
+- Participants will learn about the unique themes and issues informing mental health needs that face children displaced by war and human rights abuses;

-- Participants will learn about a body and DMT-based conceptual paradigm for mental health treatment with survivors of human rights abuses.
+- Participants will learn about a revised behavioral health conceptual paradigm for trauma-informed mental health approaches to working with child survivors of human rights abuses and war;

-- Participants will learn a specific approach to using DMT in the treatment of adult refugees and survivors of human rights abuse.
+- Participants will learn a specific approach to using DMT in the treatment of child refugees and survivors of human rights abuse, through the sharing of a case examples.

 Amber Elizabeth Lynn Gray, MPH, MA, BC-DMT, NCC, LPCC, provides training and consultation nationally and internationally to organizations working with survivors of war, torture, and natural disasters.
 Currently the Director of Restorative Resources Consulting and Training and its non-profit heart, Trauma Resources International, she was Clinical Director at Rocky Mountain Survivors Center for almost six years, Director of Haiti’s first program for Victims of Organized Violence for one year, and Refugee Mental Health Coordinator in New Mexico for 7 years.
 She is a Clinical Advisor with The Center for Victims of Torture.
 One of the primary focuses of her international work is embodied staff care and support programs for humanitarian workers in complex humanitarian emergencies.
 She publishes and speaks regularly on DMT and trauma and is the 2010 recipient of the ADTA Outstanding Achievement Award.